Program Director: Thomas Lenz, PharmD

 HLM 499.
 Capstone in Healthy Lifestyle Management.
 3 credits.

 The Capstone in Healthy Lifestyle Management will allow students the opportunity to reflect on their academic career in Healthy Lifestyle Management through the completion of several projects and discussions within the course.
 The projects include participation in a capstone fieldwork experience, the development of an ePortfolio, and a focus on the student’s unique vocation in the field of health and well-being.
-P: Oral Communication; Department Consent.
+Much discussion will address the issues of diversity, service, and social justice as they relate to the field of health and well-being.
+P: Oral Communication; Critical Issues in Human Inquiry; Department Consent.

 HLM 520.
 Spirituality and Health.
 3 credits.